dotnet/sdk/documentation/TemplateEngine/contributing/how-to-create-new-generated-symbol.md

 - `Type` property - unique `string` name, matching generated symbol type
 - `Evaluate(IEngineEnvironmentSettings environmentSettings, IVariableCollection variables, T config)` method - evaluates the variables based on `config` specified
 - `Evaluate(IEngineEnvironmentSettings environmentSettings, IVariableCollection variables, IGeneratedSymbolConfig generatedSymbolConfig)` method - evaluates the variables based on `generatedSymbolConfig` specified
-- `CreateConfig(IEngineEnvironmentSettings environmentSettings, IGeneratedSymbolConfig generatedSymbolConfig)` method - creates macro-specific configuration from `generatedSymbolConfig`, that later on can be passed to `Evaluate` method
+- `CreateConfig(IEngineEnvironmentSettings environmentSettings, IGeneratedSymbolConfig generatedSymbolConfig)` method - creates macro-specific configuration from `generatedSymbolConfig`, that later on can be passed to `Evaluate` method.

+The implementation of macro config may have:
+- Properties/methods derived from `IMacroConfigDependency` interface:
+    `ResolveSymbolDependencies(IReadOnlyList<string> symbols)` - the method should identify the dependencies of macro configuration on symbols, and populate `Dependencies` property of the macro with dependent symbol names.

 You may want to derive your own implementation from `BaseGeneratedSymbolMacro<T>` base class that offers some common logic.
 Configuration of the macro may derive from `BaseMacroConfig` class, that already have some utilities to parse the JSON configuration.
 When using base class, you need to implement the following members: